-Silicon Valley Presents ‘The Language Archive’
+TheatreWorks Silicon Valley Presents ‘The Language Archive’

 Adrienne Kaori Walters (Emma) was last seen at TheatreWorks as Molly Aster in “Peter and the Starcatcher,” as well as various seasons of the New Works Festival.
 Past credits: “Blasted” (Shotgun Players), “Our Practical Heaven” (Aurora Theatre), “Spring Awakening” (Center REP), and “Beneath the Tall Tree” (TheatreFIRST) where she made her playwriting debut alongside Jeffrey Lo.

-Elena Wright (Mary) was last at TheatreWorks in “Frost/Nixon” and “Silent Sky.”
+Elena Wright (Mary) was last seen at TheatreWorks in “Frost/Nixon” and “Silent Sky.”
 Other credits include: “Pericles,” “Shakespeare’s Will,” “Much Ado About Nothing,” “Three Musketeers,” “Othello,” “Twelfth Night,” “As You Like It,” “The Comedy of Errors,” “The Liar,” The Spanish Tragedy,” “Richard III” (Marin Shakespeare Co.); “Red Velvet” (SF Playhouse); “Betrayal,” “A Doll’s House,” “In the Next Room,” “The Scene” (Capital Stage); “The Verona Project” (California Shakespeare Theatre); “Venus in Fur” (Pacific Rep); “The Yellow Wallpaper” (Centralworks); “The Salt Plays: Parts I and II” (Shotgun Players); and “The Winter’s Tale” (Seattle Shakespeare Co.).

 Showtimes: